David-Astrobot/Molocky-Maze/README.md

 # Molocky-Maze
 Git Clone to Start!

-Goal: Find and/or decrypt all the flags.
+Goal: Find and/or decode all the flags.

 All of the flags are in the following format: {...}